frederick-vs-ja/Quuxplusone-blog/_posts/2022-12-24-builtin-std-forward.md

 ![Seasonal coloration](/blog/images/2022-12-24-builtin-std-forward-simplified.svg)

-Even on top-of-tree Clang, Boost.Hana's replacement of `std::forward<T>` with `static_cast<T&&>` still produces a compile-speed improvement somewhere between 5 and 28 percent on Louis's benchmark.
+On top-of-tree Clang, Boost.Hana's replacement of `std::forward<T>` with `static_cast<T&&>`
-That's massive — and not significantly changed from the 13.9% speedup Louis saw on his own machine back in 2015.
+produces a compile-speed improvement somewhere between 1 and 8 percent on Louis's benchmark.

-We do observe that it's a bad idea to opt out of the optimization by passing `-fno-builtin-std-forward`.
-(Of course; but it's nice that the data show it.)
+That's significantly changed from the 13.9% speedup Louis saw on his own machine back in 2015.
-Notice that `-fno-builtin-std-forward` has an effect even for the `static_cast<T&&>` bars;
+I would even say that the `-O2` and `-O3` speedups are in the noise, although 8% at `-O0` is still concerning.

-that's because libc++ uses `std::forward` itself internally.
+Note that switching from `detail::std::forward` (unrecognized by Clang) to the standard `std::forward` helps quite a bit on this benchmark, indicating that `-fbuiltin-std-forward` is doing its job.
+The opt-out flag `-fno-builtin-std-forward` does, as expected, return things to their previous (worse) state.

-Practically speaking, would you see a similar speedup if you made a similar change to your own codebase?
+Practically speaking, would you see an 8% speedup at `-O0` if you made a similar change to your own codebase?
-Probably not, unless your codebase looks a lot like Hana.
+Unlikely, unless your codebase looks a lot like Hana.
-Hana sees a huge speedup because it uses a huge amount of perfect forwarding, and because this specific benchmark is a stress test focused on `std::tuple`.
+Hana sees a speedup because it uses a huge amount of perfect forwarding, and because this specific benchmark is a stress test focused on `std::tuple`.
 Contrariwise, the typical industry codebase ought to spend most of its time compiling non-templates, and use `std::forward` only rarely.
-But if you're a library writer, it seems that "for compile-time performance, avoid instantiating `std::forward`" is no less applicable today than it was seven years ago.
+But if you're a library writer, it seems that "for compile-time performance, avoid instantiating `std::forward`" is still plausible advice: _less_ applicable today on Clang than it was seven years ago (or even one year ago), but an effect is still noticeable at `-O0`.

 ---